-The extensive research and analysis presented in The Lancet’s Stillbirths Series provides the most comprehensive assessment to date of global numbers and causes of stillbirths, perceptions and beliefs around the world, and the solutions to prevent stillbirths—well-known interventions as well
+The extensive research and analysis presented in The Lancet’s Stillbirths Series provides the most comprehensive assessment to date of global numbers and causes of stillbirths, perceptions and beliefs around the world, and the solutions to prevent stillbirths—well-known interventions as well as innovations.

 The Series presents the very latest data showing that more than 2.6 million stillbirths occur each year—at least 7,000 each day.
 While 98% of these occur in low-income and middle-income countries, stillbirths also continue to blight wealthy nations, with around 1 in every 320 babies stillborn in high-income countries.
 The Series addresses stillbirth rates and causes in all countries, and sets key actions by 2020 to halve this event that devastates parents and families.

 Written by a group of 69 authors, from more than 50 organisations and 18 countries, the six Series papers, two research Articles, and eight linked Comments show how stillbirths have been neglected by the global public health community.
 They provide new analysis of the problem and the results of incorporating stillbirths into existing health-system packages for women and babies, with examples of success and missed opportunities especially for the poorest families.

 The Series culminates in a call for action to the international community, individual countries, professional organisations, and families to take a stand for stillbirths.
 Everyone has a role to play and together stillbirths can and must be counted and reduced.

 The international team of authors is led by Dr Joy Lawn (Saving Newborn Lives/Save the Children, Cape Town, South Africa) and Vicki Flenady, Mater Medical Research Institute and University of Queensland, Australia and Chair of the International Stillbirth Alliance (ISA).
 The work was primarily funded by the Bill and Melinda Gates Foundation.